 - I use coconut oil for this recipe but you can sub in vegetable oil and it won’t affect the taste or texture.

-How do you make homemade chocolate peanut butter cups?
+How to make homemade chocolate peanut butter cups

 Making these cups is a 3 step process and very simple: